jomaxso/jomaxso/README.md

 **`Mobile`**
 **`Desktop`**

-I'm a passionate software developer and consultant with extensive experience in C# and .NET.
-I am an optimist who sees challenges, not problems.
-Due to my job as a consultant, I travel extensively throughout Germany.
-All coding project are built from the gound up, from planning and designing all the way to solving real-life problems with code.
+I’m a dedicated software developer with a strong background in C# and .NET.
+I approach every challenge with optimism and a problem-solving mindset.
+My consulting work takes me all over Germany, where I apply my skills to create innovative solutions from scratch.
+From planning and design to implementation, I ensure every project meets real-world needs through code

 #